carlosdotdanger/mpack-erl/README.md

 mpack-erl
 =========

-serializer-deserializer I wrote as an excersize to familiarize myself with messagepack.
+serializer-deserializer I wrote as an excersize to familiarize myself with messagepack and rebar. seems to work!